Running Scripts on EC2 Startup: Automating Nginx Installation with User Data

 apt-get update -y

-apt-get install nginx -y
+apt-get install -y nginx

 systemctl start nginx

-Deploying via AWS CLI
+Launching with User Data via AWS CLI

-🔽 [Click to expand] AWS CLI launch command
+🔽 Click to expand: CLI launch command

 aws ec2 run-instances \